gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 **I've felt all of that**.

 At the same time, I feel this is the way we will program.
-And I better learn how to do it.
+And I'd better learn how to do it.

 ![](/img/this-is-the-way.png)